 - You can move furniture back into the room after applying the Dark Tung Oil.
 However, keep area rugs and furniture that sits close to the floor off until the full 30 days are complete.
 We recommend placing plastic sliders between the floor and wooden legs of furniture.
 This will prevent the furniture leg from naturally pulling the oil out of the floor.

 - While the oil is at its freshest (usually the first 7-15 days) do not walk across the floor with dirty shoes.
 The dirt will be pressed into the fresh oil and will be hard to remove.

 - The floors can be temporarily covered with plastic, painter’s cloths, or cardboard for no more than a day.

 - Avoid having any liquids sit on the surface.

 For outdoor decks, siding, and other wooden surfaces

-- Freezing temperatures can affect the curing of tung oil.
+- Freezing temperatures can affect the curing of Dark Tung Oil.
 You will want to delay your project until the temperatures will be above freezing for a minimum of two weeks during the curing of the tung oil.

-- Do not apply the Dark Half in the direct sunlight.
-The heat from the sun will flash polymerize the tung oil while it is on the surface.
+- Do not apply the Dark Tung Oil in direct sunlight.
+The heat from the sun will flash polymerize the Dark Tung Oil while it is on the surface.

-The beautiful thing about a Dark Half finish is that the maintenance of it is easy.
+The beautiful thing about a tung oil finish is that the maintenance of it is easy.
 We recommend cleaning the floor with mild soap and hot water.
 Avoid using harsh chemicals, acids, or strong solvents to clean the surface.

 Maintenance coats are on an as-need basis.
 Outdoor projects may require more maintenance than indoor.
 Heavily used areas can be expected to require more maintenance than lightly used areas.
 Typically, surfaces that need maintenance have a very dry, or lackluster appearance compared to when the finish was originally applied.